Matrix4348/Dragons-of-the-Void---Raid-Loot-Tiers/documentation/loot-tiers-folder.md

 For convenience reasons and in order to navigate easily between them (especially if they get updated over time), loot tables should be named as such: Raid_Name_Number, with "Number" starting at 1 and incrementing by one every time the loot table gets modified ("0" is reserved for beta).<br>

-`Loot table.csv` contains two columns: "file name" and "date of first use".
+`Loot table.csv` contains two mandatory columns: "file name" and "date of first use".
 The second column is obvious (usual format: "January 31st, 2024") and in the first column, type the name of the image that was uploaded to the folder (case sensitive, and do not forget the file extension).<br>

 #### <ins>For example:</ins>
 If the John Rabbit world raid was released on April 1st, 2024 and if it was summoned again on April 1st, 2025 with a new loot table, then we would have John_Rabbit_1.png and John_Rabbit_2.png in `community-gathered data/Loot tiers and drop data/World raids/John Rabbit/`, alongside `community-gathered data/Loot tiers and drop data/World raids/John Rabbit/Loot tables.csv`, which would look the following way: